 Renal complications

 Several studies have indicated a heightened occurrence of microalbuminuria up to five years post-delivery in individuals with a history of Preeclampsia.
 Numerous mechanisms are postulated to elucidate the correlation between Preeclampsia and subsequent kidney disease [24].
-One potential explanation is that Preeclampsia induces direct injury to the endothelial cells in the kidneys, increasing vascular resistance, loss of podocytes, persistent proteinuria, and hypertension that perpetuates subsequent harm (Fig 2).
+One potential explanation is that Preeclampsia induces direct injury to the endothelial cells in the kidneys, increasing vascular resistance, loss of podocytes, persistent proteinuria, and hypertension that perpetuates subsequent harm (Fig. 2).
 Several studies reveal that about 20% to 40% of women who experienced Preeclampsia exhibit microalbuminuria three to five years after childbirth, a prevalence significantly higher than the 2% observed in women without a history of Preeclampsia.
 The dysregulation of the Renin-Angiotensin-Aldosterone System (RAAS) and the imbalance between angiogenic and anti-angiogenic factors, shared characteristics of both Preeclampsia and chronic kidney disease (CKD), may contribute to why a history of Preeclampsia predisposes women to CKD [25].

-An investigation showed that when Preeclampsia occurs during the first pregnancy, it increases the risk of end-stage renal disease (ESRD) shortly, characterized by a reduced Glomerular Filtration Rate, Proteinuria, and Cortical Necrosis.
+An investigation showed that when Preeclampsia occurs during the first pregnancy, it increases the risk of end-stage renal disease (ESRD) shortly, characterised by a reduced Glomerular Filtration Rate, Proteinuria, and Cortical Necrosis.
 While the absolute risk of ESRD after any pre-eclamptic pregnancy was low (14.5/100,000 person-years), the adjusted relative risk was elevated at 4.3 (95% CI 3.3–5.6).
 Notably, in women with more than two pre-eclamptic pregnancies, the adjusted relative risk surged to 10.9 (95% CI 5.0–23.8).
-It is imperative to acknowledge that as this study relied on registry data, patients with preexisting renal disease were not excluded, and this will affect the overall risk [26][27].
+It is imperative to acknowledge that, as this study relied on registry data, patients with preexisting renal disease were not excluded, and this will affect the overall risk [26][27].

 It remains unclear whether it is the hypertensive pregnancy itself that elevates the risk of these complications or if there is some damage to the endothelium in the mother's blood vessels that manifests at various life stages.
 This calls for close follow-up and adequate lifestyle modification to decrease the risk of these long-term complications [28].
-The goal of understanding the renal complication of Preeclampsia led Geisinger Health System to compare pregnancy complications with Preeclampsia with those without Preeclampsia.
+The goal of understanding the renal complications of Preeclampsia led Geisinger Health System to compare pregnancy complications with Preeclampsia with those without Preeclampsia.
 The findings reveal an elevated risk among pregnant individuals with Preeclampsia for subsequent hypertension, diminished estimated Glomerular Filtration Rate (eGFR), and albuminuria.
 In the meticulous matching of multiple characteristics, individuals with Preeclampsia exhibited an increased risk in the development of chronic hypertension (H.R., 1.77 [95% CI, 1.45-2.16]), eGFR<60mL/min/1.73m2 (H.R., 3.23 [95% CI, 1.64-6.36]), albuminuria (H.R., 3.60 [95% CI, 2.38-5.44]), and subsequent preeclampsia episodes (H.R., 24.76 [95% CI, 12.47-48.36]) in comparison to matched controls devoid of Preeclampsia.
 A cohort study of 34,581 women who have been pregnant in Olmsted County, Minnesota, U.S.A., from 1976 to 2010 revealed a 4-fold increase in End-Stage Renal Disease (ESRD) and a median duration from pregnancy to the time of diagnosis of ESRD of 17.7 years [20].

 Pulmonary complications